⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How 1299.HK Makes Money

-• Provides life, accident, and health insurance to individuals and families across 18 Asia-Pacific markets.
+• AIA Group provides life insurance, accident, health insurance, and savings plans to individuals and families across 18 markets in Asia-Pacific.

-• Offers savings plans, employee benefits, credit life, and pension services to corporate clients.
+• The company offers employee benefits, credit life, and pension services to corporate clients, diversifying its customer base and revenue streams.

 🎯 WHY THIS MATTERS